G-7 Summit To Be Held At Trump's Miami Golf Resort

 Reaction from Democrats was swift and negative.

-"The Administration's announcement that President Trump's Doral Miami resort will be the site of the next G7 summit is among the most brazen examples yet of the President's corruption," said House Judiciary Committee chair Jerrold Nadler, D-N.Y., in a statement.
+"The Administration's announcement that President Trump's Doral Miami resort will be the site of the next G7 summit is among the most brazen examples yet of the President's corruption," said House Judiciary Committee Chairman Jerrold Nadler, D-N.Y., in a statement.
 "He is exploiting his office and making official U.S. government decisions for his personal financial gain."

+When asked whether it was appropriate to hold the international summit at Trump's property, Sen. Lisa Murkowski, R-Alaska, told reporters at the Capitol, "No."

 While Trump stepped away from running the Trump Organization before becoming president, he never gave up his stake in his various businesses, which include golf clubs, hotels and office buildings around the world.